So you want to get in shape. Maybe build muscle, burn fat, and get a better body.

 Two studies suggest it’s not needed, and that it could even slow down your gains.
-Many experts agree.
-You probably don’t need more than 2-3 exercises per muscle group.
-In fact, olympic weightlifters don’t even use that many and become supremely strong and nimble.
+Many experts agree: you probably don’t need more than 2-3 exercises per muscle group.
+For example, olympic weightlifters generally do fewer than that.
+And they still become supremely muscular, strong, and nimble.

-More exercises, and you end up not training each muscle often enough to progress quickly, get really strong, and give your muscles a solid training stimulus.
-For each muscle, you better have 3 exercises you’re strong in that really create growth than 6 exercises you’re average in that create average growth.
+When you do too many exercises, and them change often, a few things happen.
+First, your progress on each exercise is slower.
+Second, you don’t get as strong.
+And third, as a results, you give a weaker training stimulus to your muscles.
+This leads to slower muscle growth.
+In other words, for each muscle, you better have 3 exercises you’re strong in that really create growth than 6 exercises you’re average in that create average growth.
 This is the framework we apply in Dr. Muscle.
 Try it free to see for yourself.

 - Fitbod Workout App Review & Alternative for Smart Lifters in 2021 - August 3, 2021